Breakfast in London, dinner in Barcelona

 -

 German arrivals & departures: If your train crosses Germany, see reiseauskunft.bahn.de/bin/bhftafel.exe/en.
-This will give you current real-time arrival & departure information for an German station, like looking at the departure board if you were at the station now.
-For general info about delays due to engineering work, search www.bahn.com.
+This will give you current real-time arrival & departure information for a German station, like looking at the departure board if you were at the station now.
+For general info about delays due to engineering work, search www.bahn.de.
 Both pages are quite difficult to find from their home page!
-Alternatively, if you bring up a train that's currently running using the www.bahn.de journey planner, click on the sideways arrow to bring up details, then click on the train number, the complete end to end timetable for that train will appear in a new window, with minutes late (or early!) shown against each stop within Germany.
+Alternatively, if you bring up a train that's currently running using the int.bahn.de journey planner, click on the sideways arrow to bring up details, then click on the train number, the complete end to end timetable for that train will appear in a new window, with minutes late (or early!) shown against each stop within Germany.

 -